w3c/wai-curricula/content/content-author/data-tables.md

 Optional ideas to teach the learning outcomes:

 * Demonstrate the use of screen readers to navigate data cells.
 This includes navigating by column and row.
 Emphasize how data cells are associated to their corresponding header cells.
-Some screen readers announce the header cell before the data cell, others do the opposite way.
+Some screen readers announce the header cell before the data cell, others announce the header cell after the data cell.
 * Explain that data cells contain the specific pieces of data that make up the table.
 Explain that cells spanning multiple rows or columns are problematic for some people that have difficulty to understand the cell's scope.
 * Show examples of complex tables.
 Demonstrate how to split them into simpler ones to make the information easier to understand.
 * Introduce accessible authoring tools that produce appropriate markup for data cells.
 Explain how to designate a cell as data cell and how to define the cell scope using the tool's user interface.